 Why is tandoori chicken red?

 The vibrant red color of tandoori chicken at Indian restaurants often comes from added food coloring.
-You can achieve a similar color using Kashmiri chili powder.
-However, it won’t be as intense without the red food coloring.
+You can achieve a similar color using Kashmiri chili powder or paprika.
+However, it won’t be as intense without red food coloring.

 More Tandoori Recipes: